bevyengine/rfcs/rfcs/yy-services.md

 ## Rationale and alternatives

+### Why services instead of tasks
 It is often difficult and awkward for users to figure out how to structure their code when they need to handle futures that require polling.
-Services attempt to eliminate the need for users to think in terms of futures by giving a simple way for them to describe the entire asynchronous data flow that they want in a single location.
+Services attempt to eliminate the need for users to think in terms of actively polling futures by giving a simple way for them to describe the entire asynchronous data flow that they want in a simple declaration.
 Being able to chain reactions is especially valuable for dealing with complex multi-stage data flows.

 This design pattern also cuts down on the boilerplate that users need to write for dealing with asynchronous programming.
 They will no longer need to write any system whose entire job is to poll for tasks that are running inside of task pools.
-Instead usages of task pools can be written more ergonomically as services.
+Instead usages of task pools can be written more ergonomically as services and callbacks.

 ### Service Descriptions
-In the proposal, generic descriptions are stored inside of the `Service` and queried by clients.
+In the proposal, generic descriptions are stored inside of the `Service` and queried from the `Service` by interested clients.
-This is done to keep the description information encapsulated inside of the `Service` component.
+This is done to keep the description information tightly encapsulated inside of the `Service` component and easy for clients to access.

 Should these descriptions actually be saved as separate components on the entity instead of buried inside of the `Service` component?
 That approach would align better with an ECS design philosophy but might be less convenient for users.